francescaventurigit/ML_project2_Aerospace_Bearing/README.md

 The results obtained are quite satisfying, reaching a test error of the order of 10^-6 and a relative error of 0.2% and a delay parameter d=100.

 ## Robustness
 Finally, the optimal model is trained on a brand new dataset, whose observations are generated from 9 different sets of parameters.
 This stage of the project aims at cheching the robustness of the model when it comes to varying the parameters that characterize the observations.
-Provided the limited number of new observations for every set of parameters, results are still satifying: the test error is XXX and the relative one is XXX
+Provided the limited number of new observations for every set of parameters, results are still satifying.